pelithne/k8s/workshop.md

 # Azure Kubernetes Service (AKS) Workshop

-Welcome to this Azure Kubernetes Workshop instruction.
-The workshop contains a number of different sections, each addressing a specific aspect of running docker containers locally and in the cloud.
+This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running docker containers locally and in the cloud.

 ## Running Docker Containers locally